 Daniel Hess could be remembered as the first one who invented something similar to today’s vacuum cleaners.
 He invented the first mechanical device, which was used for cleaning carpets.
 The device was known as the carpet sweeper.
 It was back in 1860 when the carpet sweeper was introduced to domestic use.

 The carpet sweeper invented by Daniel Hess relied on rotating brush and bellows to generate suction.
 9 years after the carpet sweeper, Ives W. McGaffe invented “whirlwind”.
-Whirlwind used to rely on belt driven fan.
+Whirlwind used to rely on the belt is driven fan.
 The fan was powered by hand.

 The vacuum cleaner that was the closest to what we use today was the cleaner invented by Hubert Cecil Booth.
 The Englishman invented a cleaner that used to work on the same principle today’s cleaners do.
 It was back in 1901 – so longer than a century now.

 The Englishman was inspired by the machine invented by Thurman.
-He witnessed a demonstration of a Thurman’s machine at the Empire Music Hall in London.
+He witnessed a demonstration of Thurman’s machine at the Empire Music Hall in London.
 The concept really stuck with Booth that he had attempted to build something like that immediately.

 Vacuum cleaners of today rely on negative pressure to suck dust and dirt into the garbage bag.
 So, how did Booth come across this concept of negative pressure?

 Booth was having dinner at a restaurant.
 The idea that he had from the exhibition was immediately put to test at the restaurant.
 Booth placed a handkerchief on a seat of a chair at the restaurant.
 He put his mouth on the handkerchief and sucked the air in.